 The features she will map include mangroves, coral reefs, and lagoons.
 “I would like users to be able to zoom in to their area of interest and view the vegetation layers with pop-up windows containing pictures of the area,” Altamira said.

-"A basic knowledge of widgets and web design is a must for my project," Altamira said.
+“A basic knowledge of widgets and web design are a must for my project,” Altamira said.

-Altamira said she also may use ArcGIS Online to create Story Map apps for Long Caye, which is near the famous diving site the Great Blue Hole.
-"User-friendly maps are always a good promotion technique for vacationers seeking a tropical island getaway," Altamira said.
+Altamira said she also may use ArcGIS Online to create story maps for Long Caye, which is near the famous diving site, the Great Blue Hole.
+“User-friendly maps are always a good promotion technique for vacationers seeking a tropical island getaway,” Altamira said.

 Nicolas Roldos, another student in the master of GIS program at the University of Redlands, went to the DevSummit to learn about the new Esri Geotrigger Service.
 The Geotrigger Service gives developers the technology and tools to configure apps for Android and iOS devices that send users location-based alerts while keeping battery drain to a minimum.

-Roldos is using the Geotrigger SDK to develop a location-based service to advertise concerts and sales at record stores in and around Los Angeles, California.
-"I have set up a framework for an iPhone application targeting small record stores and live music venues in the LA basin," Roldos said.
+Roldos is using the Geotrigger software development kit (SDK) to develop a location-based service to advertise concerts and sales at record stores in and around Los Angeles, California.
+“I have set up a framework for an iPhone application targeting small record stores and live music venues in the LA basin,” Roldos said.

 Here’s his idea: With the app on their smartphones, users would receive an alert that notified them about a concert at a music venue or a sale at a record store when they entered a specified geographic area or “trigger zone” near the venue or store.
 “For example, a record store in Long Beach may have a 40 percent markdown on vinyl records on [a certain] day,” Roldos said.
 “A trigger can be set up around the store and its vicinity to alert passersby of this sale without using flashy signage, e-mail blasts, paper flyers, or other forms of marketing.”